pwnpad/pwnpad/README.md

 `clean.sh` will stop and remove the container.
 If the mounted directory is empty, it will clear that as well.

+You can use `p2` to manage pwnboxes. `alias p2=~/PwnBox2/p2`

-Alternatively, one can place this function into their bashrc/zshrc
+Alternatively, one can place this function into their bashrc/zshrc (will be deprecated soon)
 ```bash
 p2() {
     if [ -z ${1} ];then